vladimirbuskin/sql-bak-restore/readme.md

 Arguments:

 - bakpath, relative or absolute path to file
-- dbName, to which database to restore
+- dbName, to which database to restore (!! database with this name will be deleted if exists !!)
-- oldDbName, what is logical database name (what name was when you did a backup)
+- oldDbName, database name (if you don't know, specify something and run, you will see available databases after run.)
 - owner, userName to make and give him db_owner privileges (password "1")

 Example: